torosent/containers-k8s-workshop/Docker-ACS/Labs/docker101.md

 The first section builds the container from the docker file.

 The second section runs the docker container in the background, the arguments do as follows:
-1.	‘-v’ mounts the current directory into the container so code changes in VSCode are available in the container
+1.	`-v` mounts the current directory into the container so code changes in VSCode are available in the container
-2.	‘-p’ to exposing the port for the web app and the debugger.
+2.	`-p` to exposing the port for the web app and the debugger.
-3.	‘debugcontainer’ specifies the image name to use
+3.	`debugimage` specifies the image name to use
-4.	‘nodemon –--inspect-brk=9229’  will get executed inside the container when it starts.
+4.	`nodemon --inspect-brk=9229`  will get executed inside the container when it starts.
 It starts nodemon and the debugger.

-Now let’s take a look at ‘.vscode/launch.json’ this file defines how VSCode debugs your application.
+Now let’s take a look at `.vscode/launch.json` this file defines how VSCode debugs your application.

 ```json
    {